Why Russia Says There Is ‘Serious’ World War 3 Risk

 “This is not a NATO effort, this is a community of donor nations that are making bilateral contributions to Ukrainians and that donor community extends far beyond NATO’s borders,” the British minister told the BBC.

-“It suits the Kremlin narrative to state that they are in some way at odds with NATO.
-They were saying that even before the war started, but that doesn’t make sense and Lavrov knows it.”
+“It suits the Kremlin narrative to state that they are somehow at odds with NATO.
+They were saying that before the war even started, but that doesn’t make sense and Lavrov knows it.”

 Ukrainian Foreign Minister Dmytro Kulebo said Lavrov’s comments were an attempt by Russia to “scare the world into not supporting Ukraine”.